Frequently Asked Questions

 WHERE CAN I GET ACCESSORIES FOR MY ORIGINAL MODEL LEE MILL?

-Or consider an upgrade to the new Lee Household Flour Mill S-700.
+If your legacy mill is no longer working, consider an upgrade to the new Lee Household Flour Mill S-700.
 It has all the benefits of our original mill with even better technology.
 The motor is maintenance free with lifetime-lubricated bearings.
 No brushes to replace… ever.
 Milling at home is faster and easier than ever with the latest Lee Household Flour Mill.
-Plus, we offer a trade-in program, which will save you money on the purchase of a new model.
-Contact us for details.

 IS THE LEE HOUSEHOLD FLOUR MILL A STONE MILL?